 The Fuji X-T1 (affiliate) looks good.
 Ergonomically, the camera feels good in the hand.
 There’s a nice weight to it, but it isn’t all that heavy.
 It really just feels good.
 The buttons and knobs feel solidly made.
 The layout of the controls are fairly obvious, making this camera easy to use, straight out of the box.

 The viewfinder is electronic – none of that “oh wow” awesomeness that is the Fuji X100s hybrid optical viewfinder.
 But lag with the Fuji X-T1 viewfinder is surprisingly little.
 EVF cameras have come a long way!

 - Full HD 1080p Video Recording at 60 fps

 - Built-In Wi-Fi Connectivity

 - Intelligent Hybrid AF and Focus Peaking

 The image at the top of this review article, was shot at exactly the same settings.

-The sharpness of the Fuji 35mm f/1.4 XF R lens (vendor), is phenomenal.
+The sharpness of the Fuji 35mm f/1.4 XF R lens (affiliate), is phenomenal.
 However, I have some reservation about the SOOC JPG.
 The image needs some coaxing of the RAW file to get the best out of it.
 (See later comments.)

 1/1000 @ f/2.0 @ 400 ISO … photo from the adjusted RAW file